grecosalvatore/nlpguard/docs/source/nlpguard.rst

 Moderator
 ==========

-The **Moderator** component works in conjunction with the Explainer and Identifier modules to moderate and ensure that identified protected attributes are not used inappropriately within automated decision-making systems.
+The **Moderator** component modifies the original training dataset to produce a new mitigated version to re-train a new mitigated classifier with lower reliance on protected attributes.
 .. automodule:: nlpguard.moderator.moderator
    :members:
    :undoc-members: